Emily Olivon

 Gullnar Syed

-Gullnar graduated in 2020.
-She received a B.S in Psychology and a
+received a B.S in Psychology and a minor in creative writing from

-interactions.
-Her current research interests include parent-child
+developing infants.
+Her research interests include parent-child

 interactions and emotional development in infants and toddlers.